ckavidas/scripts/mkpost/readme.md

 ### Requirements:

-* Exported Mardkwon from Joplin
+* Exported Markdown from Joplin
 * header.md file in your present working directory

 ___